-The Sovereigns created The Aladdin City Sales Company in 1925 and purchased a large parcel of land located 20 miles south of Miami.
+The Sovereigns and some other investors created The Aladdin City Sales Company in 1925 and purchased a large parcel of land located 20 miles south of Miami.
 And they began to build the Moorish-themed city in December of that year.

 The sales brochure announced: "Because the inspiration for its name is derived from the wonderful Oriental story of Aladdin and because location surroundings, climate, and vegetation so peculiarly fit it, the Persian style has been selected for the motif of Aladdin City."